When Rigidity Breaks

 Error 2: The angular momentum transport "problem."
 Euler says L = Iω must be conserved, so matter cannot fall inward.
 Reality: each mass follows F=ma under local forces.
 (Layer 7.)

 Error 3: The winding "problem."
 Material arms wind up.
 They do.
 This is correct behavior.
-The solution (density waves) concedes non-rigidity for arm structure but continues applying rigidity to everything else.
+The 1964 fix (density waves) conceded non-rigidity for arms.
+Modern N-body simulations concede further — arms are transient gravitational instabilities, continuously regenerated by F=ma on individual masses.
+The winding problem only exists if you demand permanent arms.
+Yet the field that has twice conceded non-rigidity for arm structure continues applying rigidity to everything else.
 (Layer 6.)

 Error 4: Frame-dependent energy. ½Iω² assigns a single number to a system with no single ω.
 Both formulas give different numbers with inverted distributions, and both are frame-dependent.
 (Layer 9.)